Bluestars1/BMI520-Autism-Genes/README.md

 # Hypothesis:

   Genome Sequencing Analysis of Individuals with autism can locate genes which indicate comorbidities.
-This can be used to identify potential health risks and     #   determine effective personalized treatment plans.
+This can be used to identify potential health risks and help   to identify effective personalized treatment plans.

 # Data: